 The laser detector allows gas hot-spots to be detected only at locations in a narrow field of view of the “one point”.
 The thermal camera, on the other hand, makes it possible to detect and measure hot-spots in the entire image which it is able to observe with its lens.

-As an example, a GIS-320 thermal camera allows visualization and therefore detection of gas leaks on large areas due to the relatively large field of view (see the table below) and the large number of detectors.
-This is not only one (as with the laser methane detector), but with a resolution of 320×240, there are 76,800.
-Thanks to this, it is possible to scenario even very large areas.
+For example, a 320×240 resolution thermal camera allows visualisation and therefore detection of gas leaks on large areas due to the relatively large field of view and the large number of detectors.

 During a one flight, you are able to control about 150m x 150m (at an altitude 80 m) area or about a pipe line up to 1000 m in length.

-The following table records in more detail the differences between the two types of sensors against a broad array of dimensions:
+The following table provides more details of the differences between the two types of sensors against a broad array of dimensions:

-Infrared sensors may have the ability to detect a wider range of gases over a wider area but, require the operator to CONSTANTLY MONITOR the image stream.
+- Infrared sensors detect a wider range of gases over a wider area.
+The operator still has to CONSTANTLY MONITOR the image stream.

-Laser sensors, which are much sharper with a quicker response, can automatically detect the relevant gas and, in conjunction with infrared and optical cameras, then take both a visual and a thermal snapshot of the identified leak.
+- Laser sensors, which are much sharper with a quicker response, automatically detect the relevant gas.
+Then, in conjunction with infrared and optical cameras, take both a visual and a thermal snapshot of the identified leak.